 Jade Sarita Arnott

-Jade is the woman behind Arnsdorf - a womenswear label with honesty and transparency at its core.
+Jade is the remarkable woman behind Arnsdorf – a fashion label that embraces radical transparency throughout every corner of its supply chain.

 Arnsdorf decided to put the label on hold in 2012 due to a growing unease with how the fashion system operated.
 Can you tell us more about this moral dilemma?

 The label had been operating under the traditional fashion wholesaling model since its inception in 2006.
 As the years went on, both in Australia and when we relocated to New York, it became more and more apparent that the system was fundamentally broken.
 We were outsourcing production in the traditional way to other factories, but there was little transparency around the conditions under which the factory machinists were working.
 Although we had great relationships with the factory managers, it always felt like there was a barrier between us.

 We were wholesaling and producing orders for stores with the hope that there would be a good sell-through, and there usually was.
 Unfortunately there there was also the unavoidable end of season leftover stock that immediately lost its value once the season was deemed ‘over’.
 It was a time when a downturn in retail was sweeping across Australia, leaving many designers out of pocket.
 And on a personal level, I had just had my first child and thought I’d rather spend my time with him and my family than feed the global fashion machine.